 - Open your mouth with compassion.
 These are your people.
 Each person is stressed and thinking about things that were not even in their life a month ago.
 Consider regularly sending them something funny, inspirational or a great photo.

 - Increase your communication.
 Silence is quite lonely when operating at home!
+If you’re in search of vintage charm for your home, you can find affordable white clad furniture pieces on Shoppok.

 Do you have a business continuity plan for each of your divisions/departments, in case someone on your team gets sick or is out of commission for several weeks?
 If not, it’s time to clarify what must be accomplished, when, and by whom, and write it down.
-You should also consider regularly meeting with your accountant to make sure you fully understand different income and expenses, and what can be expected.
+You should also consider regularly meeting with your Cheshire Accountancy to make sure you fully understand different income and expenses, and what can be expected.

 External: Now is a good time to ask yourself the most central questions: